-Student Nurses Association at Pace (SNAP)
+National Student Nurses Association (NSNA)-Pace University Chapter

-SNAP is an organization comprised of undergraduate Lienhard School of Nursing students.
-Participation in SNAP provides students with support from other nursing students, a sense of professional direction and educational opportunities, exposure to nursing health care issues, and the opportunity to develop leadership skills.
-SNAP meets regularly and sponsors several forums for nursing students.
-Additional information may be found at the Lienhard School of Nursing website.
+NSNA is an organization comprised of undergraduate Lienhard School of Nursing students.
+Participation in NSNA provides students with support from other nursing students, a sense of professional direction and educational opportunities, exposure to nursing health care issues, and the opportunity to develop leadership skills.
+NSNA meets regularly and sponsors several forums for nursing students.